Nationals Park: Features

 In September 2018, Nationals Park began using a bullpen cart.

 In September 2018, the ashes of John McNamara, a sportswriter killed in the Capital Gazette shooting, were spread in the flowers just over the left-field fence.

 In terms of batting park factor ESPN writer Tristan H. Cockcroft has said that "Nationals Park has been remarkably consistent in its neutrality from a run-scoring perspective."

 On January 11, 2021, the Nationals announced a partnership agreement with Bet MGM, a subsidiary of MGM Resorts International, to open a sportsbook at Nationals Park.
-The sportsbook will be accessible from outside the park and located by the Center Field Gate in a space formally occupied by auxiliary event space Center Field Social.
+The sportsbook will be accessible from outside the park and located by the Center Field Gate in a space formerly occupied by auxiliary event space Center Field Social.
 Fans inside the stadium will be able to bet using a mobile device within the stadium and a two-block radius of the ballpark.

 Seating

 Seating at Nationals Park is divided into over twelve different pricing zones.
-There are four seating levels: the field level, mezzanine level, gallery level, and upper gallery level.
+There are five seating levels: the field level, mezzanine level, suite level, gallery level, and upper gallery level.